S73FF3N/iwedb/docs/source/user_administration/index.rst

 --------------

 The chaning of the personal password is possible over the "User"-surface.
-The link "Password Reset" divert the user to a formula, where he have to enter his in the system deposited Mail-Adress.
+The link "Password Reset" divert the user to a formula, where he have to enter his, in the system deposited, Mail-Adress.
 To this a mail with a link for creating a new password will be send automatically.
 After following the link, the password be defined new over an other formula.
 Basically every user should indivisualize his password after his fist log in.